 How Can You Get a Virtual Internship?

 If you decide that you’re interested in a virtual internship, you probably have one question left: how can I get a virtual student internship?
 Better yet, how can I get a virtual paid internship?
+And also, how much do interns get paid?

 Although the virtual internship application process is much simpler than the traditional internship application process because you don’t have to apply for a J-1 visa, it can still be confusing and complex.